Accra Academy: Notable alumni

-The school has graduated many notable alumni, including a member of the big six, a head of state, and a deputy head of state.
+The school has educated many notable alumni, including a member of the big six, a Ghanaian head of state, a deputy head of state and cabinet ministers in all four Ghanaian republics.
 3 speakers of parliament attended the school, as well as 2 chief justices of Ghana, 1 chief justice of Nigeria, and 1 chief justice of Kenya.
 Thus, all three arms of government (executive, legislature and judiciary) have been led by the school's alumni.
 The national assemblies which deliberated over and presented the draft constitutions of Ghana's Third Republic and Fourth Republic were both chaired by alumni.
 All three service branches of the Ghana Armed Forces (army, navy and air force) have also been led by alumni, with two of these service branches having its pioneering Ghanaian heads having attended the school.

 Politics

 In the field of politics, Ghana's second head of government, J. A. Ankrah, and his deputy, J. W. K. Harlley were old boys.
-The school has educated 3 speakers of parliament: Daniel Francis Annan, Peter Ala Adjetey, and Edward Doe Adjaho.
+The school has educated three speakers of parliament: Daniel Francis Annan, Peter Ala Adjetey, and Edward Doe Adjaho.

 Ako Adjei, named amongst the big six, attended the school.
 Henry P. Nyemitei was general secretary of the Convention People's Party (CPP) during the first general election held in 1951.
 A decade after, in 1961, H. H. Cofie Crabbe run the erstwhile CPP's headquarters as executive secretary.

-3 successive national chairmen of the New Patriotic Party have been old boys (Peter Ala Adjetey, Samuel Odoi-Sykes, Harona Esseku).
-Harry Sawyerr, the only minister of the Third Republic to have again served as a minister in the Fourth Republic, is an alumnus.
+Three successive national chairmen of the New Patriotic Party have been old boys (Peter Ala Adjetey, Samuel Odoi-Sykes, Harona Esseku).
+Harry Sawyerr, a founding executive of the National Democratic Congress and the only minister of the Third Republic to have again served as a minister in the Fourth Republic, is an alumnus.

 Paul Boateng, the first person of colour to be appointed a cabinet minister in a UK government, is also an alumnus.
+At the 2024 Ghanaian general election, two old boys Nana Kwame Bediako and Mohammed Frimpong stood to be voted as president of Ghana.